-Brampton is one of the smallest villages in Norfolk and is almost certainly the smallest of all the places with the same name throughout the world (although there is a possible contender in the USA for that title).
+Brampton is one of the smallest villages in Norfolk and is almost certainly the smallest of all the places with the same name throughout the world.
 The village is located in the valley of the River Bure some 2.5 miles from the market town of Aylsham.

 The village sign (above) gives a clue to the fact that the village has a rich history.
-Archaeological finds go back to the neolithic but the glory days were in Roman times when the site was a bustling industrial centre with maritime links to the rest of the empire.
+Archaeological finds go back to the neolithic era but much dates from Roman times when the site was a bustling industrial centre with maritime links to the rest of the empire.
 Pottery and metal products were the main items manufactured here.
-The sign is based on a Roman artefact discovered in the village which can now be seen in Norwich Castle Museum.
+The village sign is based on a Roman artefact discovered in the village which can now be seen in Norwich Castle Museum.
 Excavations in the 1960’s & 70’s uncovered a Roman bath house and much evidence of industrial activity.
 It also identified the location of the port area from where the manufactured items were exported.

 The River Bure was navigable through Brampton until 1912 when wherries (Norfolk cargo carrying river boats) would transit to the mill at Aylsham.
 Brampton itself had a staithe (landing place) and at least one wherry was based here.
 Today the head of navigation is Coltishall from where the Bure forms an important part of the Broads network as it wends its way to Great Yarmouth.

 Today the village is unspoilt and very quiet.
 Visitors on foot, bike or horseback are very welcome but our narrow lanes and lack of parking makes a visit by car very difficult.
-There is no bus service anymore although we do have a bus shelter.
-There is also a station at Brampton on the picturesque Bure Valley Railway which is a tourist narrow gauge line.
-There is a footpath and cycle way alongside this line and for the moderately active a gentle walk along the line from Aylsham to Brampton is a delight.
-Better still take the train and enjoy the experience.
-The timetable etc can be found at http://www.bvrw.co.uk/
+There is a station at Brampton on the Bure Valley Railway; a footpath and cycle way runs alongside.